yt-dlp/yt-dlp/CONTRIBUTING.md

 - How it could be fixed
 - How your proposed solution would look like

 If your report is shorter than two lines, it is almost certainly missing some of these, which makes it hard for us to respond to it.
 We're often too polite to close the issue outright, but the missing info makes misinterpretation likely.
-As a committer myself, We often get frustrated by these issues, since the only possible way for us to move forward on them is to ask for clarification over and over.
+We often get frustrated by these issues, since the only possible way for us to move forward on them is to ask for clarification over and over.

-For bug reports, this means that your report should contain the *complete* output of yt-dlp when called with the `-Uv` flag.
+For bug reports, this means that your report should contain the **complete** output of yt-dlp when called with the `-Uv` flag.
 The error message you get for (most) bugs even says so, but you would not believe how many of our bug reports do not contain this information.

 If the error is `ERROR: Unable to extract ...` and you cannot reproduce it from multiple countries, add `--write-pages` and upload the `.dump` files you get [somewhere](https://gist.github.com).